 - Generally have had academic training or prior work experience appropriate to the prospective internship

-- Be interview by the director of interns and have explicit approval to enroll in Hist 493
+- Be interview by the director of internships and have explicit approval to enroll in Hist 493

-Click the following link for a downloadable version of the application: Internship Application PDF
+Click this link for a downloadable version of the application: Internship application